-This post is sponsored by the Alaska Seafood Marketing Institute.
+This post was sponsored by the Alaska Seafood Marketing Institute.
 As always, all images, recipes, and opinions expressed are 100% my own.

-I’ve always done a decent job of menu planning and grocery shopping on weekends to prepare for the coming week, but in the midst of after school sports, nightly homework, and just the general exhaustion from a busy day, it was not uncommon for me to forget to thaw the meat or seafood I had planned to cook the next day for dinner.
+I usually do a decent job of menu planning and grocery shopping on weekends to prepare for the coming week, but in the midst of after school sports, nightly homework, and just the general exhaustion from a busy day, it was not uncommon for me to forget to thaw the meat or seafood I had planned to cook the next day for dinner.
 There’s nothing worse then realizing this fact as you’re running out the door to work.
-Too late!

 It is incredibly convenient to keep a package of frozen seafood on hand for quick weeknight dinners.
 I love that I can pull out precisely the number of fillets I need because around here, you just never know when you might have extra mouths to feed.

 In addition to being one of my absolute, top-of-the-list, favorite things to eat, salmon is loaded with nutrition.
 It’s an excellent source of B vitamins, high-quality protein, and it’s full of heart-healthy omega-3 fatty acids.
 It’s pretty fabulous that something so darn delicious also happens to be incredibly good for us at the same time.
 The flavor of salmon is less “fishy” so it’s more kid-friendly than a lot of other types of fish.

 - Frozen salmon fillets – A package of frozen Alaska Sockeye Salmon is a regular item on my Costco shopping list.
 The portions are individually vacuum packed and flash frozen, locking in the freshness and flavor.
 Most grocery store chains now carry frozen Alaskan salmon.

 - Extra virgin olive oil – For coating the salmon.